 And now, for the most interesting part,

 There's no need to be a graphic or web designer to make beautiful and relevant infographics for your website.
-A free online design tool and infographic maker, Crello does all the work for you in five simple steps.
+A free online design tool and infographic maker, Crello (Now VistaCreate) does all the work for you in five simple steps.

 1. Choose A Customizable Template